Cubes, cacti, and framed long knots: Introduction

+Actually, Sakai's proof applies only to $d>3$, and he treats the case $d=3$ separately \cite{Sakai:Integral}.
+In contrast, our proof involves only a small nuance for $d=3$.
+On the other hand, for $d=3$, this result is merely the nontriviality of the Gramain loop of any long knot $f$ with nonzero Casson knot invariant, and the Gramain loop has long been known to be nontrivial for any nontrivial long knot \cite{Gramain:1977}.

-Salvatore \cite{Salvatore:2006} defined an $E_2$-action on a model of $T_\infty\K_d^{fr}$, which for $d\geq 4$ is equivalent to $\K_d^{fr}$.
-He did this by building on work of Sinha \cite{Sinha:Operads} on long knots modulo immersions, which in turn relied on a construction of McClure and Smith \cite{McClure-Smith:2004}.
-Here we do not resolve the conjecture that Salvatore's action agrees with Budney's, though Theorem \ref{T:A} may give more optimism for an affirmative answer.
-Similarly, there may be potential connections between our work and double deloopings of the space of long knots modulo immersions by Dwyer and Hess \cite{Dwyer-Hess:Knots} and Turchin \cite{Turchin:Delooping} (the latter of which also applies to its Taylor tower stages), but we do not explore them here.
+Finally, we mention potentially related work.
+Salvatore \cite{Salvatore:Knots} defined an $E_2$-action on a model of $T_\infty\K_d^{fr}$, which for $d\geq 4$ is equivalent to $\K_d^{fr}$.
+He did this by building on work of Sinha \cite{Sinha:Operads} on long knots modulo immersions, which in turn relied on work of McClure and Smith \cite{McClure-Smith:2004}.
+We leave for potential future work the conjecture that Salvatore's action agrees with Budney's; Theorem \ref{T:A} gives hope for a proof, since the McClure--Smith constructions are related to cacti.
+Similarly, connections between our work and double deloopings of the space of long knots modulo immersions by Dwyer and Hess \cite{Dwyer-Hess:Knots} and Turchin \cite{Turchin:Delooping} (the latter of which also applies to its Taylor tower stages) are not explored here.